No arrest made in Tolono family shooting

 The shot shattered the femur of the 34-year-old, Apperson said.
 After deputies rendered first aid, he was taken to Carle for treatment.

 Apperson said deputies continue to investigate but decided not to arrest the shooter Thursday.
-A report about what happened will be sent to the state’s attorney’s office for review.
+A report about the incident will be sent to the state’s attorney’s office for review.